bdambrosio/AllTheWorldAPlay/README.md

 - 'Director's chair in bottom right of main screen allows you to choose actions for actors.
 Only Acts works at the moment, I think.
 - Overall, be very patient.
 Sorry, they have a lot to do, it takes time.
 - See [Slides](https://tuuyi.com) for more on what you should see / can do.

+## Random notes
+- if you don't like how a play is going, reload it!
+Every run is different.
+- If you don't like something about a character, tweak the play (they are all in src/plays).
+Plays are python, best to just edit the text strings unless you've looked at the engine code.

 Ideas / contributions (via PRs?) most welcome.